sumaiyakhatun11/Ticket-support-system/README.md

 ## Data

-Customer information is loaded from `public/customersInfo.json`
+Customer support tickets are loaded from `public/customersInfo.json`